moxystudio/react-with-moxy/README.md

 ### Customizing the server

-You may teak the express server on `start` and `start-dev` scripts:
+You may tweak the express server on `start` and `start-dev` scripts:

 ```sh
 └── scripts